 - Glenn Evans, Founder and CEO of Acrux Consulting, builds and supports large-scale show networks in only four days with TotalView.

 I am also hosting a number of sessions at our booth on how to root-cause troubleshoot VoIP and data networks.
 I travel quite a bit during the year speaking at various conferences, user group meetings, and other events and this topic is one that never grows old.
-Finding the root-cause of network problems is probably the single-most pressing issue that IT and telecom teams deal with on the job.
+Finding the root-cause of network problems is probably the single-most pressing issue that IT teams and telecom teams deal with on the job.
 More time and resources are spent on this responsibility than any other and needless to say, most teams find themselves in fire-fighting mode.
 This session is all about moving troubleshooting out of reactive mode and into proactive mode.
 In other words, keeping your network running reliably all the time and staying ahead of network issues so that the number of fires you find yourself having to put out is much lower and the time you spend on troubleshooting them is much less.